Restream/reindexer/readme.md

 #### Limit size of object cache

 By default, maximum size of object cache is 256000 items for each namespace.
-To change maximum size use `ObjCacheSize` method of `NameapaceOptions`, passed to OpenNamespace. e.g.
+To change maximum size use `ObjCacheSize` method of `NamespaceOptions`, passed to OpenNamespace. e.g.

 ```go